The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: CLE percolations, BCLE, and the fuzzy Potts model

 \section{CLE percolations, BCLE, and the fuzzy Potts model}

 This section is dedicated to the proof of the one-arm exponent for $\CLE_{\kappa'}$ percolations (Theorem~\ref{thm:one-arm}) and for the fuzzy Potts model (Theorem~\ref{thm:fuzzy-potts-one-arm}).
-Starting from the continuum side, we will first recall some background of CLE and BCLE in Section~\ref{subsec:CLE-prelim}, and briefly restate CLE percolations results in terms of BCLE.
-In Section~\ref{subsec:one-arm}, we define the one-arm exponent for $\CLE_{\kappa'}$ percolations, and derive its value for all $\kappa' \in (4,8)$ via moments of conformal radius of BCLE derived in Theorem~\ref{thm:CR-BCLE-simple} and~\ref{thm:CR-BCLE-nonsimple}.
+Starting from the continuum side, we will first recall some background of CLE and BCLE in Section~\ref{subsec:CLE-prelim}, and briefly restate CLE percolations results in terms of BCLE. {See also~\cite[Section 2.5 and Section 2.6]{KSL22} for a detailed introduction on BCLE and CLE percolations.} In Section~\ref{subsec:one-arm}, we define the one-arm exponent for $\CLE_{\kappa'}$ percolations, and derive its value for all $\kappa' \in (4,8)$ via moments of conformal radius of BCLE derived in Theorem~\ref{thm:CR-BCLE-simple} and~\ref{thm:CR-BCLE-nonsimple}.
 Finally, in Section~\ref{subsec:discrete}, we will introduce the discrete counterpart of $\CLE_{\kappa'}$ percolations --- the fuzzy Potts model.
 Assuming that the critical FK percolation with cluster weight $q \in [1,4)$ converges to nested $\CLE_{\kappa'}$ in the scaling limit for $\kappa'=4\pi/\arccos(-\sqrt{q}/2)$, based on~\cite{KSL22} we show that the one-arm exponent for the fuzzy Potts model with cluster weight $q$ is the same as that of $\CLE_{\kappa'}$ percolations.